Olde English Bulldogges Breed Standards

 GENERAL DESCRIPTION OF THE OLD ENGLISH BULLDOGGE

 The ideal Olde English Bulldogge is considered to be a loyal (by your side and on your side at all times!) and courageous dog, medium in size with a large powerful head and a mighty, stout muscular body that promotes a strong friend.
 They are keenly active and most importantly of extremely good health.
 Male s are to be considered free breeders and females are always free whelpers.
+They are always to be devoid of all breathing issues and are capable of enjoying most if not all outdoor activity without concern (except in extreme heat or cold).

 The temperament is one of the best characteristics of an Olde English Bulldogge and squarely separates him from other breeds.
 They are very stable, trustworthy and loving, making the breed a loyal companion and capable protector as well as the ultimate family member.
 Olde English Bulldogges thrive on serving, pleasing, and obeying their owners and are quick learners making them very trainable.
 The disposition should be outgoing, friendly and happy.
 While a watchful nature may be expected at home, human aggression without provocation is a disqualifying fault.
+The lifespan of the Olde English Bulldogge is between 10 and 14 quality years.

 PHYSICAL DESCRIPTION OF THE OLD ENGLISH BULLDOGGE